We’ll take your children on an off-campus adventure

 CampMinder allows you to keep a card on file that we will charge for you at these payment deadlines.

 We are willing to work with any family on payment plans if this schedule does not work for you.
-Please contact Director of Summer Programs Zach d’Arbeloff to establish a payment plan to ensure your tuition is paid by your child’s first day of camp.
+Please contact Director of Summer Programs Zach d’Arbeloff to establish a payment plan or discuss financial assistance to ensure your tuition is paid by your child’s first day of camp.

-Full refunds are only give in the case of a medical or family emergency that was unforeseen regardless of date of event.
+Full refunds are only given in the case of a medical or family emergency that was unforeseen, regardless of the date of the event.

 Partial refunds may be available as follows:

-- Tuition is not refundable within 2 weeks of the session start date
+- Tuition is not refundable within two weeks of the session start date

 School extension for snow days: